mgifford/drupal-security/README.md

 -----------

 **YES!**, we'd like to get your thoughts, concerns, comments.
-If you have an improvements submit a PR or a patch!
+If you have an improvements submit a comment, a pull request or a patch!